adesai1000/Planet-Code/README.md

-# Planet-code
+# Planet-code <br>
 Sell your code project and get paid!
-With options to sell any project that you made and directly get paid, selling your code has never been easier!
+With options to sell any project that you made and directly get paid, selling your code has never been easier! <br>

-How to Get Started
+How to Get Started <br>
-1. Clone the Repository: Begin by cloning this repository to your local machine.
+1. Clone the Repository: Begin by cloning this repository to your local machine. <br>

-2. Install Dependencies: Navigate to the project directory and install the required dependencies using your preferred package manager npm install or yarn install
+2. Install Dependencies: Navigate to the project directory and install the required dependencies using your preferred package manager <br> npm install  <br> or  <br> yarn install  <br>

-3. Configuration:
+3. Configuration: <br>
 Clerk: Set up your Clerk account and integrate it with the project.
-This will enable secure authentication for users.
+This will enable secure authentication for users. <br>
 Strapi: Configure Strapi as your content management system.
-This will allow you to efficiently manage and deliver content to users.
+This will allow you to efficiently manage and deliver content to users. <br>
-Run the Project: Once you have configured Clerk and Strapi, you can start the project by entering the api folder and running the following
+Run the Project: Once you have configured Clerk and Strapi, you can start the project by entering the API folder and running the following <br>
-command:
+command: <br>

-npm start
+npm develop <br>
-or
+or <br>
-yarn start
+yarn develop <br>